Why go on an escorted rail holiday?

 “You’ve got the opportunity to visit Scotland’s islands, such as Skye and Orkney, without the need to use the car,” Emma Greer from UK our rail specialist McKinlay Kidd explains.
 Escorted rail holidays add in the necessary ferries and other transfers, making sure you can see more than just the stations.

-You’ll find that escorted rail journeys don’t just look after you, they also look after the place you’re visiting.
+By choosing low-carbon, locally-run transfers where possible, you’ll find that escorted rail journeys don’t just look after you, they also look after the place you’re visiting.

-More about Escorted rail holidays
+More Escorted rail articles

 Use our map and highlights page to decide where to go on an escorted rail holiday... just don't expect to stay in one place for long.